mDIS For Developers (ICDP internal)

 cd /var/www/dis/backend/runtime/logs

-Accessible from outside Docker container, too, when /var/www/dis
+Accessible from outside the Docker container, too, when /var/www/dis

 is mounted as a Docker volume.